StarArawn/bevy_render_book/src/chapter_2_2.md

         label: None,
     });

-    // Now create the pipeline layout again, exactly the same you would with wgpu. let pipeline_layout = render_device.create_pipeline_layout(&PipelineLayoutDescriptor {
+    // Now create the pipeline layout again, exactly the same as you would with wgpu. let pipeline_layout = render_device.create_pipeline_layout(&PipelineLayoutDescriptor {
         label: None,
         push_constant_ranges: &[],